 Outlook Focused Inbox not showing all Emails

-This is the main cause users unable to find all emails in the focused Inbox.
+This is the main cause of users unable to find all emails in the Focused Inbox.

-Clutter and Focused Inbox both sort your mail into important messages.
-Focused Inbox consists of the important message and leaves rest in Other folder, while Clutter removes messages from the Inbox and sorts them into a separate folder.
+In both Clutter and Focused Inbox, it sorts emails into important messages.
+Focused Inbox consists of the important message and leaves the rest in other folder, while Clutter removes messages from your Inbox and sorts them into separate folders.

-You can switch messages from other to focus and vice versa, one of the drawbacks of clutter is it separate and other emails to a separate folder, which was later replaced by a Focused inbox.
+You can switch messages from other to focus and vice versa, one of the drawbacks of clutter is it separates other emails into a separate folder, which was later replaced by a Focused inbox.